Multiomics-Analytics-Group/vuegen/README.md

   - `links`: a list of source URLs (optional)
   - `HTML content`: an HTML snippet with a Pyvis network visualization (optional)

 This response structure is currently customized for an internal knowledge graph assistant, but VueGen is being actively developed to support more flexible and general-purpose response formats in future releases.

 > [!NOTE]
-> You can see a [configuration file example][config-chatbot] for the chatbot component in the `docs/example_config_files` folder.
+> A [configuration file example][chatbot-config] for the chatbot component is available in the `docs/example_config_files` folder.

 ## Web application deployment